 There are short descriptions of each beginner lesson under the title so you’ll be able to tell which lessons are most appropriate for you.

-For example, you could start with the fundamental basics (strumming, pick technique, etc), and then go into a beginner lesson that’s more song-based.
+For example, you could start with the fundamental basics (strumming methods, pick technique, etc), and then go into a beginner lesson that’s more song-based.
 Or maybe start with more song-based learning and then jump to lessons more geared towards a finger style guitarist.

 It’s totally up to you.

-I would, however recommend taking the lesson on “how to practice” what you learn – it’s only 11 minutes and very valuable.
+I would, however recommend taking the lesson on “how to practice” what you learn – it’s only 11 minutes and one of the most valuable lessons in JamPlay.

 Phase 2 – Genre Specific and Skill Based Lessons